nauam/Courses/docs/administration/security/acl-policy-editor.md

 They are categorized into "Stored ACL Policies" and "ACL Policies on local filesystem" (System context only).

 Stored ACL Policies
-:   ACL Policies stored in the QW Control storage system (e.g. in the Database), typically shared across Cluster members.
+:   ACL Policies stored in the Rundeck storage system (e.g. in the Database), typically shared across Cluster members.

     These policies can be modified by Admin users.
 Click the "Edit" button to edit the Policy, or use the action menu to **Delete** or **Upload** a new definition for the Policy.

 Local Filesystem ACL Policies (System context only)
 :   Local ACL Policies files on the filesystem of the Cluster member.
-(A default set of ACL Policies for `admin` user is created on the filesystem for new QW Control installations.)
+(A default set of ACL Policies for `admin` user is created on the filesystem for new Rundeck installations.)

     These policies *cannot* be modified via the web GUI.

-In QW Control Enterprise you can also see an "Access Levels" tab, which allows testing the current Access Levels for users and groups across all loaded ACL Policy files.
+In Rundeck Enterprise you can also see an "Access Levels" tab, which allows testing the current Access Levels for users and groups across all loaded ACL Policy files.

 ![System Access Control Page](~@assets/img/acl-editor-system.png)